-The Kankuamo are the indigenous community in the Sierra most at risk of ethnicide.
+The Kankuamo are the indigenous community in the Sierra most at risk of ethnocide.
 Many of their traditions have been lost and there was a time when their language almost disappeared.

 Sacred sites of the indigenous communities in the Sierra Nevada de Santa Marta

-Some of the sites where the Tairona Indians once lived are now worth seeing tourist spots.
+Some of the sites where the Tairona indigenous once lived are now worth seeing tourist spots.
 Some examples are:

 About 20 minutes from Palomino, on the banks of the Don Diego River, we find Tayronaka Park, another place where the Tairona people lived.

-It is also an ecological hotel, so you can stay in rooms or in bungalows, a type of hut that is very typical for the region.
-During a visit you can take a tour to learn more about the Tairona people.
+It is also an ecological hotel, so you can stay in rooms or in bungalows, which is a typical hut for the region.
+During a visit, you can take a tour to learn more about the Tairona people.
 You can also visit the Francisco Ospina Navia Museum, which exhibits many archaeological objects that belonged to this indigenous community.

 As we have already mentioned, you can get married in this place, because in the Tayronaka there is an indigenous “Cansamaría” and there will also be a Mamo Kogui who performs the ceremony.
-Other activities are also offered in Tayronaka, such as bird watching or tubing (driving on a river with a tire) or paddle surfing.
+Other activities are also offered in Tayronaka, such as bird watching or tubing (floating down a river with a tire) or paddle surfing.